odoo/documentation/content/administration/maintain/hosting_changes.rst

    - Your subscription number
    - The URL you want to use for your database (e.g., `example.odoo.com`)
-   - Which brand you want to migrate
+   - Which branch you want to migrate
    - In which region you want to be hosted:

      - Americas